gcotcheza/gamestore/README.md

 ## Future Developments

-- **Back-End Integration with Laravel**: Aimed at incorporating dynamic content, API'a integrtion, database interactions, and a fully operational e-commerce system.
+- **Back-End Integration with Laravel**: Aimed at incorporating dynamic content, API'a integration, database interactions, and a fully operational e-commerce system.
 - **Enhanced User Experience**: Plans to introduce interactive elements and authentication features to enrich the user's journey.

 ## Setup

-This showcase highlights front-end development achievements and is prepped for eventual Laravel integration.
+This showcase highlights front-end development achievements and is prepped for eventual back-end integration using Laravel.
 SCSS and Webpack Mix play crucial roles in the project's styling and asset management.

 ## Project Status